-Section three of this document describes a way of keeping fair each succeeding generation's access to NZS.
-It proposes a schedule and review process that will keep constant the average proportion of adult life through which NZS will be paid.
+Section Three of this document describes a way of keeping fair each succeeding generation's access to NZS.
+It proposes a 'schedule and review' process that will keep constant the average proportion of adult life through which NZS will be paid.
 Under this proposal, NZS will still be paid for as long as a person lives, but because average life expectancy is increasing, the age of eligibility for NZS will gradually increase.
-This change will have to take into account the needs of those unable to continue working into older ages, or groups with lower-than-average life expectancy.
+This change will have to take into account the needs of those unable to continue working until older ages, or groups with lower-than-average life expectancy.

-As well as increasing fairness between generations, the proposed schedule and review process will ease some pressure on the cost of NZS, which is otherwise projected to nearly double by 2060.
+As well as increasing fairness between generations, the proposed 'schedule and review' process will ease some pressure on the cost of NZS, which is otherwise projected to nearly double by 2060.
 However, the effect of schedule and review alone will not be enough.
-There is also a need to consider changes to the rate at which NZS grows over time (i.e. indexation), whether or not a small increase in Government revenue through taxation might be needed, and whether contributions to the New Zealand Superannuation Fund should be resumed earlier than currently planned.
+There is also a need to consider changes to the rate at which NZS grows over time (i.e. indexation) and whether or not a small increase in Government revenue through taxation might be needed.
+Other possible measures are briefly discussed, but not recommended.